 SOURCE: Green Building Initiative

-Green Globes is a web-based program for green building guidance and certification that includes an onsite assessment by a third party.
-Backed by comprehensive customer support, Green Globes offers a streamlined and affordable alternative to LEED as a way to advance the overall environmental performance and sustainability of commercial buildings.
+Green Globes is a web-based program for green building guidance and certification that includes an on-site assessment by a third party.
+The program is administered in the U.S. by the GBI.
+Green Globes is a user-friendly alternative to LEED helping to advance the overall environmental performance and sustainability of commercial buildings.